pratham-agarwalla/LOAN-STATUS-PREDICTION/README.md

-# LOAN-STATUS-PREDICTION
-Loan\_Status\_Prediction
+# Loan\_Status\_Prediction

 -----
-The aim of this project is to predict whether the loan of a person will be approved or not using a dataset from Kaggle using machine learning.
+The aim of this project is to predict whether the loan of any person will be approved or not using a dataset from Kaggle using Machine Learning.

 Libraries used: -